 Stinging Nettle and Aromatization: The process of testosterone being turned into estrogenic compounds is called aromatization.
 One study suggests that stinging nettle displayed aromatization inhibitor properties.
 By stopping testosterone from being converted into estrogen, you naturally increase levels of available testosterone.
-The problem is that this happened in vitro.
-Again, no human and animal subjects.

 Vitamin D: Essential for sex steroid hormone production, vitamin D is a must for men’s health.
 Studies show that consistent vitamin D supplementation can support testosterone production.
 What’s more, vitamin D has been shown to promote a healthy mood and mental state.
-Vitamin D supplementation is especially important during the winter because the decrease in sunlight exposure.
+Vitamin D supplementation is especially important during the winter because of the decrease in sunlight exposure.

 ZMA: A combination of zinc, magnesium, and vitamin B6, ZMA has long been used as a sports recovery supplement.
 Not only does it help you sleep better, but it may also increase testosterone levels.
 Studies show that zinc and magnesium on their own can help increase testosterone levels.